Trump's inaugural to include interfaith prayer service

-Donald Trump’s Inaugural weekend will include an interfaith prayer service at Washington’s National Cathedral.
-The Jan.
-21 event will be complicated by anger over the president-elect’s rhetoric on Muslims, immigrants and others.
+Donald Trump’s Inaugural weekend will include an interfaith prayer service at Washington’s National Cathedral, a customary event but complicated this year by anger over the president-elect’s rhetoric on Muslims, immigrants and others.

-It’s customary to hold such an interfaith event.
-In 2013, the cathedral hosted President Barack Obama and about two dozen religious leaders, including Muslims, evangelicals, Orthodox Christians, Sikhs and Jews.
+The service was announced Wednesday by the presidential inaugural committee, which provided no details on the ceremony or participants.
+A similar 2013 event for President Barack Obama’s second-term Inaugural included about two dozen religious leaders, including three Muslims, along with representatives of Judaism, evangelical Christianity, mainline Protestantism, Orthodox Christianity and Sikhism.

-Trump’s supporters say this interfaith service will emphasize unity and reconciliation.
-Trump has called Mexicans rapists and proposed severe restrictions on immigrants and refugees from Muslim countries.
+Cardinal Donald Wuerl, the Roman Catholic archbishop of Washington, has been helping plan the Jan.
+21 service and will participate, said his spokeswoman, Chieko Noguchi.
+She said the organizing “is still in its early stages.”

 Most Read Stories